bobsaladev/SHOPIFY-CUSTOMIZATIONS-CHEATSHEET/README.md

-# BOBSALA'S Shopify Components Cheatsheet
+# @bobsala's Shopify Components Customization Cheatsheet

 A comprehensive guide for creating customizable and responsive components in Shopify themes.